Ōsaka Station: Station layout

 Platforms and tracks are on the second floor.
 There were previously six island platforms and one side platform serving 13 tracks; the highest-numbered track was Track 11, as the Osaka Loop Line tracks were referred to as "Inner Loop" and "Outer Loop" only.
 In preparation for the construction of the new north building, the sixth platform was closed and the seventh was removed altogether; at the same time, the remaining platforms were renumbered so that Tracks 1 and 2 were for the Ōsaka Loop Line, and so on.
 The sixth platform reopened on 20 December 2009 and there became five island platforms and a side platform serving 11 tracks in total (up to the new Track 11—the old Track 9).
 The remainder of the old Track 11 platform, on the west side of the station, was used as a pedestrian walkway linking the North Gate Building with its parking garage until 2020, when it was removed to facilitate construction of a new West Gate Building.
 There was originally a through track in between tracks 8 and 9, but it had been long disused; during the closure of Track 11, the platform for Tracks 9 and 10 was expanded and this track was used temporarily as Track 9.
 Since 12 October 2010, this track has been used permanently as Track 8 after the widening of the adjoining platform.

-An additional four tracks are located under the northwest side of the station complex.
-Opened for service on 18 March 2023, these tracks serve the western terminus of the Osaka Higashi Line, as well as Haruka and Kuroshio limited express services.
+An additional four tracks are located under the northwest side of the station complex, via relocated underground JR Freight tracks (Umeda branch line) originally used for Umeda Freight Station.
+Opened for passenger service on 18 March 2023, these tracks serve as the western terminus of the Osaka Higashi Line, with single track connection for continuing Umeda branch freight service as well as Haruka and Kuroshio limited express services.
+There is also a stub tunnel west of the platforms, for planned connection to the Naniwasuji Line.